fercevik729/VPath/README.md

 # VPath
-This is a simple pathfinder visualization program that utilizes Dijkstra's algorithm and the optimized A* algorithm to display the shortest possible path to a destination node from a starting node.
+This is a simple pathfinder visualization program that utilizes a single and double-sourced Dijkstra's algorithm, optimized A* algorithm to display the shortest possible path to a destination node from a starting node.

 ## Background
 ### **Dijkstra's Algorithm**